biobakery/kneaddata/doc/UserManual.md

 ##### Example

-Instead of single end reads, let's say you have paired end reads and you want to separate the reads that came from bacterial mRNA, bacterial rRNA, and human RNA.
+Instead of single end reads, say you have paired end reads and you want to separate the reads that came from bacterial mRNA, bacterial rRNA, and human RNA.
 You have two databases, one prefixed `bact_rrna_db` and the other prefixed `human_rna_db`, and your sequence files are `seq1.fastq` and `seq2.fastq`.
 To